KalixHealth/Kalix.ApiCrypto/readme.md

 Useful collection of classes to help with security of api endpoints

 Features:
-- Create ECDSA (P521, P384, P256) key pairs (and export to pfx and cer)
 - Create Json Web Tokens signed with ECDSA (P521, P384, P256) certificate
-- Create Cng based RSA key pairs (and export to pfx and cer)
 - Create secure AES keys using RSA certificates
 - Encrypt/Decrypt files using AES with best practise in mind